A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Introduction

-Empirically, we experiment on three standard and three extremely low-resource language pairs.
-We evaluate intrinsically, comparing the quality of the induced bilingual dictionary, as well as analyzing the resulting bilingual word embeddings themselves.
+Empirically, we experiment on three high-resource and three extremely low-resource language pairs.
+We evaluate intrinsically, comparing the quality of the induced bilingual dictionary, as well as analyzing the resulting bilingual word representations themselves.
 The latent-variable model yields gains over several previous approaches across language pairs.
 It also enables us to make implicit modeling assumptions explicit.
-To this end, we provide a reinterpretation of \newcite{Artetxe2017} as a latent-variable model with an IBM Model 1--style \cite{Brown:1993:MSM:972470.972474} dictionary prior, which allows a clean side-by-side analytical comparison.
-Viewed in this light, the difference between our approach and \newcite{Artetxe2017}, the strongest baseline, is whether one-to-one alignments or one-to-many alignments are admitted between the words of the languages' respective lexicons.
-Thus, we conclude that our hard constraint on one-to-one alignments is primarily responsible for the improvements over \newcite{Artetxe2017}.
+To this end, we provide a reinterpretation of \citet{Artetxe2017} as a latent-variable model in the style of IBM Model 1 \citep{Brown:1993:MSM:972470.972474}, which allows a clean side-by-side analytical comparison between our method and previous work.
+Viewed in this light, the difference between our approach and \citeposs{Artetxe2017}, the strongest baseline, is whether one-to-one alignments or one-to-many alignments are admitted between the words of the languages' respective lexicons.
+We conclude our prior over one-to-one alignments is primarily responsible for the improvements over \citeposs{Artetxe2017} model, which allows more permissive alignments.\looseness=-1